 Common acts of assault and battery include pushing, shoving, slapping, choking, pulling hair, and forced sex.
-Battery can also involve the use of objects such as whips or sticks.
+Battery can also involve the use of objects.

-Domestic assault can be charged even if no physical injury or harm occurs, so long as an intent to cause harm is present and the victim has a reasonable fear of imminent harm and there is an immediate ability to carry out a threat.
-However, charges of assault and battery are usually only pursued by law enforcement if there was an actual injury, evidence of bruising, or a major emotional trauma to the victim.
+Note, charges of assault and battery are usually pursued by law enforcement only if there was an actual injury, evidence of bruising, or a major emotional trauma to the victim.

 Potential Punishments for Domestic Violence Crimes

-Penalties for a domestic violence charge depend on the circumstances of the case and whether you have had previous charges.
+Penalties for a domestic violence conviction depend on the circumstances of the case and the existence of previous charges.
 In some situations, you may be charged with one or more criminal offenses in addition to domestic violence.

 First-Time Domestic Violence Charge

-If this is your first charge, domestic assault on a family member is a Class 1 felony.
+A skilled Richmond felony lawyer can help navigate the complexities of domestic assault.
 A first-time offender could be placed on probation and receive a deferred finding or may receive a sentence of incarceration of up to 12 months and a fine of up to $2,500.
-In addition, the courts can restrict your contact with the victim and where you can live.
+In addition, the courts can restrict both contact with the victim and where they can live.

-There may be court costs, a probation period, and requirements like therapy or counseling, completion of a domestic violence education course, and a clinical assessment to determine whether you need further treatment.
-Under federal law, a conviction for assault and battery on a family member in state court can result in the loss of the right to own or possess a firearm.
+Additionally, there may be court costs, a probation period, and requirements like therapy or counseling, completion of a domestic violence education course, and a clinical assessment to determine whether you need further treatment.

-Penalties increase if there were prior convictions for assault and battery, malicious wounding, or aggravated malicious wounding against a family or household member.
-If you have had three or more convictions within a period of 20 years, your charges can be elevated to a Class 6 felony, which brings a potential prison sentence of up to five years or up to 12 months in jail and up to a $2,500 fine.
+Prior convictions can increase the severity of the penalties.
+Three or more convictions within a period of 20 years can result in the elevation of your charges to a Class 6 felony, bringing a potential prison sentence of up to five years or up to 12 months in jail and up to a $2,500 fine.

 How to Fight a Domestic Violence Charge in Virginia